simonolander/aws-lambda-lab/README.md

 ## Test it out!

 Go to test and try it out!
-Remember to specify a request body.
+Remember to specify a request body with `username` and `message`, here is an example:

 ```json
 {